Compliance Tool • 2B matcher • 17(5) helper • ITC eligibility

 Claiming ineligible ITC (e.g., blocked credits) can lead to reversal, interest and penalties.
 Interest rates depend on the nature of default and applicable provisions—always verify with current law/notifications.

 A common error is using the wrong credit to pay liability.
 Rule 88A guides the order of utilization, especially how IGST credit can be applied after IGST liability.
+For detailed head-wise utilization and strategy comparison, use the ITC Set-off Calculator.

 Input Credit Source1st Priority2nd Priority3rd Priority